Pranav-Jadhav09/responsive-error-page/README.md

 ### Run Locally

-To run **Error 404 Landing Page**, run this command on your git bash:
+To run **Error-404 Landing Page**, run this command on your git bash:

 Linux and macOS: